Steven Green DIP COUNS, Registered MBACP

 When things aren’t as clear, such as feeling anxiety or depression with no “obvious” cause, what then?
 What if, on the surface, everything in life looks okay but there’s still a sense of something missing, something not quite right?

-By working in a holistic way, taking an eagle-eye view of things, I can help clients find new ways to approach issues they are facing and resolutions of a deeper, more satisfying nature.
+I can help clients find new ways to approach issues they are facing and resolutions of a deeper, more satisfying nature.
 Even small changes in perspective can lead to seeing things in a more balanced and satisfying way.

 My role as a counsellor is to provide you with a safe and supportive space to explore your thoughts and feelings, and to work with you to address the issues that you bring.
 I will help you to find clarity about yourself and the challenges you are facing.
 This will enable you to find your way through your concerns as you set the direction and focus of our time together.